Kabumm007/sudoku/README.md

 # Sudoku

-This is a progressive web app templat which is going to be developed into a sudoku game, that can run on Windows, OSX, Linux, Android and IPhone.
+This is a progressive web app  which is both a sudoku puzzle generator but also exemplifying how to use Knuth's Dancing Link Algorithm to solve them.
+The app can run on Windows, OSX, Linux, Android and IPhone.
-Currently it is a multiplication trainer but I am working on changing it into a sudoku game.

 ## Table of Contents